 To receive a second degree of the same type, for example History (BA) and Spanish (BA), it is necessary to complete the requirements of the second field of study and to complete at least 30 credits more in residence than the number of credits required to complete the first degree.
 If a student choses to major in two disciplines offering different types of degree, for example History (BA) and Biology (BS), the student must earn two degrees by earning a minimum of 30 credits in residence above the credits required for the first degree.

 Each associate’s and bachelor’s degree program requires a specified total number of credits.
 Credits not counted toward general education, pre-major, or core/major requirements are electives.
 Students may freely choose their elective courses from among the courses offered at the College.
 However, students should keep in mind the liberal arts and sciences requirement; in some programs it may be necessary to choose as electives only those courses that are designated as liberal arts and sciences courses in order to accumulate the required number of liberal arts and sciences credits to qualify for the degree.
 Several programs have particular courses or groups of courses that are recommended as electives.
-Students should consult their adviser when choosing elective courses.
+Students should consult their advisor when choosing elective courses.

 Students who hold a completed Associates Degree must complete a maximum of 6 College Option credits.
 Students who hold a baccalaureate degree from an accredited post-secondary institution are considered to have completed general education requirements.